Return to the main TTYtter page

 tweet that is to be displayed and is handed a hash reference containing the

 individual fields of the tweet.
+If you don't define a handler for a

 The handler returns 1 to tell ttytter that one logical tweet